sfc-gh-mhindi/REPO_CANVA/3-B2B/Scope_of_Work.md

 ### 1.3 Assumptions

 1. Canva provides timely access to required environments and documentation
-2. Third-party source (for first implementation) provides webhook or API access
+2. Third-party source (for first implementation) provides ingestion endpoint or API access
 3. OpenFlow production environment is stable and accessible
 4. Canva operations team is available for training sessions
 5. API credentials and access to third-party platforms will be provided by Canva
 6. Current DynamoDB to Snowflake CDC pipeline is stable
 7. Canva technical team is available for technical reviews through implementation
-8. Webhook infrastructure (receiver endpoints, authentication/authorization, rate limiting, request validation, async processing queue) is already set up by Canva or will be provided as a foundation
+8. Ingestion infrastructure (receiver endpoints, authentication/authorization, rate limiting, request validation, async processing queue) is already set up by Canva or will be provided as a foundation
 9. Architectural and pattern changes will be made based on any limitations identified in current state architecture components (including OpenFlow, DynamoDB, etc.) during the design and implementation phases

 ---